epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 Files are moved in and out of the SRCP **using SFTP** (SSH File Transfer Protocol) and requires an SFTP client to be set up on your local computer - see below.

-Taking files off the SRCP
+Taking Files Off the SRCP
 -------------------------
 Requirements for files to be taken out
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~